 An NHS helpline providing advice on coronavirus has received an average of 341 calls a day from Northern Ireland, it has emerged.

-Health Minister Robin Swann said the change was made in light of the "increased level of public queries" about coronavirus and to ensure "people in Northern Ireland will have access to the same level of advice as citizens in England".
+The Health Minister, Robin Swann, said that the change was made in light of the "increased level of public queries" about coronavirus and to help ensure that "people in Northern Ireland will have access to the same level of advice as citizens in England".

 In the two weeks prior to this, the Public Health Agency received around 900 calls to their dedicated helpline.